futtta/autoptimize/readme.txt

 * New: page/ post settings now have a "Generate Critical CSS"-button (critical CSS needs to be active with valid API key)
 * Improvement: also check WP Rocket settings for possible conflicts
 * Improvement: Image optimization CDN updated to new Autoptimize-specific subdomain
+* Fix: "don't aggregate but defer" did not defer 3rd party hosted JS
-* Bugfix: the metabox per page/post logic failed when all optimizations were off (hat tip to Valenki for reporting)
+* Fix: the metabox per page/post logic failed when all optimizations were off (hat tip to Valenki for reporting) resulting in PHP notices

 = 2.9.1 =
 * New: logic to detect possibly conflicting plugins, with notification if found.